 Are you classed as a high-risk business?
 Then we completely understand the struggles you may be experiencing when on the search for the right payment provider.
 However, do not fear, you’re in the right place.
 Starting from the beginning, let’s run through everything there is to know about payment processing for high-risk businesses.

 What is a high-risk business?

-In our rapidly evolving digital society, the transition to an online world comes with new and an ever-increasing number of risks.
+In our rapidly evolving digital society, the transition to an online world comes with a new and ever-increasing number of risks.
 The process of accepting online payments is sadly not excluded from this, and payment providers constantly have to monitor the increasing prevalence of cases of fraud which they’ll usually have to take liability for.

 For this reason, minimising risks when taking on new merchants is becoming more of a priority.
-So, when it comes to applying for a merchant account to accept online payments, you may find that your business is categorised as high-risk after an initial assessment, and therefore, you will need to open a high-risk merchant account.
+So, when it comes to applying for a merchant account to accept online payments, you may find that your business is categorised as high-risk after an initial assessment, and, therefore, you will need to open a high-risk merchant account.

 What is a high-risk merchant account?

 A high-risk merchant account exists so payment providers can accept businesses that are considered more of a risk to take on, rather than rejecting the merchant account application altogether.
-This gives payment providers the ability to offer these businesses the flexibility to handle multi-currency transactions whilst also protecting against fraud.
+This gives payment providers the ability to offer high-risk businesses the flexibility to handle multi-currency transactions whilst also protecting against fraud.

 We hate to be the bearers of bad news, but opening a high-risk account will always mean higher fees than a typical merchant account.
 There’s no way around it.
 These are necessary to compensate for the increased risks the payment provider is taking on and will generally consist of: